 Converting a recipeinvolves interpreting the recipe and making assumptions about the writer measured ingredients, and assumptions about ingredients.
 Errors in conversion factors and mistakes in arithmetic (e.g. slips in entering numbers in a calculator) can lead to the extra tablespoon of water that changes the dough and the loaf.

 My notes, for the ingredients I use are the table below, at the end of this post.
 I use mainly use metric weight; I may also note US ounces.
 For ingredients that are largely water – i.e. milk, butter, eggs, syrups – rather than seed or vegetable oil I note weight of water, taken from conversion tables.

-Baker percentage (B %), a method of managing the production of bread.
+Baker percentage (B%), a method of managing the production of bread.
 It is explained in a some baker cook bookbooks, For instance Peter Reinhardt devotes pages 40-45 of The Bread Baker’s Apprentice to this topic.
 It is a tool taught to professional bakers, and addressed in texts such as Daniel T. DiMuzio’s Bread Baking; An Artisan’s Perspective.
 For the baker-manager, it is a calculation to scale inputs to create 2, 10, 100 or 1,000 consistent loaves of bread.
 The assumptions are consistency of ingredients, equipment, energy, working space, and time.
 For managing production, every ingredient is put into the formula.
-The formula can be used to build dashboard indicator of the use of a bakery.
 It is as precise as it needs to be, for how it is used.
-B % is explained:
+B% is explained: